Julian Cole, Master Of Advertising Strategy From Planning Dirty Academy

 Julian Cole: 22:51

 I think it’s easier for me to look, you know, you can create a narrative on the way back that makes sense.
 But to get to that epiphany of imposter syndrome was synonymous with all strategists and that there was a massive gap in this market actually happened afterwards.
-So if I was to replay the story I was working at, BBDO is amazing as the top of working on the most awarded, creatively awarded agencies in the world, winning strategy and creative awards and having like a team of 18.
+So if I was to replay the story I was working at, BBDO is amazing as the top of working on the most awarded, creatively awarded agencies in the world, winning advertising strategy and creative awards and having like a team of 18.
 I couldn’t you know, there wasn’t much higher to go.
-You’re not going to go to chief strategy officer, which was going to be great.
+You’re not going to go to chief advertising strategy officer, which was going to be great.

 But what I realized was my wife and I had been working in New York for eight years and we realized that we could keep working full-time for eight years, but being Australians, we love holidays.
 We need to take a break.
 We’re going to have kids soon.
 There’ll be responsibility around there.
 So in 2018, we actually took a year off and travelled the world.
 And during that year off, we decided that we weren’t going to move to back to New York.
 We’re going to move to LA and always going to freelance.
 I started looking for some jobs and I thought I’m going to move brand side.
 I think I want to move brand style for a startup.
 Looked couldn’t really find any jobs at the same time.